Aditya1722/Presto-single-pulse-search-explaination-/README.md

                             time = bin * dt
                             dm_candlist.append(candidate(info.DM, val, time, bin, 1))
 ```
-* In this block we make a `variable` and store the non zeros values indexes using `np.flatnonzerofrom()` from `goodchunk` with a condition it should be greater than threshold S/N .
+* `hibins` store non zeros values indexe using `np.flatnonzerofrom()` from `goodchunk` with a condition it should be greater than threshold S/N .
 * hibins contains the indices of potential candidates within the entire dataset.
 * hivals contains the values of these potential candidates.
-* hiblocks contains the block numbers where these candidates were found within the current chunk.
+* hiblocks contains the block numbers where these candidates were found within the current chunk.(not sure)
-* Doesn't bin contains indexes of a chunk ? calculate time of each then store info in `dm_candidate`
+* calculate time of each then store info in `dm_candlist`
 *
 ```
                     # Prepare our data for the convolution